ElisParry/elisparry.github.io/_pages/running.md

 And that's where my slight obsession for ultra-running started, June 2021.
 Since then, I have been training as much as I can (providing I'm injury free) and I am looking forward to seeing what the future holds.

 # Results.
 I used to have a section here summarising my running results up to now.
-I've decided to remove it in an attempt to move away results-driven running towards feeling-driven running.
+I've decided to remove it in an attempt to move away from results-driven running towards feeling-driven running.

 Results don't define us as runners.